Documentation Index

 ngrok.comin the Domain field, and then click Save. - On the left menu, click Backoffice, click Users, and then click Add New.

 - On the Add new user popup, enter a name and email, select the account you have created, and then click Save.
-Note: by default value to assign the Admin role to the user
+By default, the user is assigned the Admin role.

 Test the integration